philmon4/linuxretrobasic/README.md

 Added an EDIT command to BASIC so edit <n> will preload the line editor with an existing line of code and enable changes without retyping a whole line.

+Added support for E format floats, ie. 1e3 and 1e-3.
+All constants in exponent format are handled internally as, C floats.

 Stages